AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-manage-process.md

 feature: Publishing
 role: User
 ---
-# Manage output generation processes
+# Manage output generation process

 Adobe Experience Manager Guides allows you to perform the following actions on the generated output: